Gudalur, Nilgiris: Languages

+Gudalur was Malayali majority until the formation of Kerala state in 1956.
+A government sponsored resettlement of Tamils in Gudalur led to it being a Tamil majority by 1970s.
+But the Tamil population was again pushed to the second position because of the splitting of Gudalur taluk into two, Pandalur and Gudalur.

+However It may also be noted that both the tamils and malayalees are migrants to this region post the British plantations just like in the case of Kodagu, Devikulam and Peermade which all belonged to indigenous tribes originally.

 According to 2011 census, Gudalur had a population of 49,535 with a sex-ratio of 1,032 females for every 1,000 males, much above the national average of 929.
 A total of 5,359 were under the age of six, constituting 2,719 males and 2,640 females.
 Scheduled Castes and Scheduled Tribes accounted for 27.66% and 3.65% of the population respectively.
 The literacy rate of the town was 79.48%, compared to the national average of 72.99%.
 The town had a total of 12101 households.
 There were a total of 18,807 workers, comprising 551 cultivators, 1,759 main agricultural labourers, 206 household industries, 14,488 other workers, 1,803 marginal workers, 90 marginal cultivators, 278 marginal agricultural labourers, 119 marginal workers in household industries and 1,316 other marginal workers.
 As per the religious census of 2011, Gudalur had 59.83% Hindus, 26.01% Muslims, 14.1% Christians, 0.01% Sikhs, 0.05% following other religions and 0.01% following no religion or did not indicate any religious preference.